Policy instruments for the dairy sector

 - trade with third countries.

-EU milk production takes place within the framework of milk quotas which were introduced in 1984 in order to address problems of surplus production.
+The milk quota regime which had been introduced in 1984 in order to address problems of surplus production expired on 1 April 2015.

 Public intervention and private storage